artiebits/pdf-to-printer/README.md

 print("assets/pdf-sample.pdf").then(console.log);
 ```

-To print to a specific printer, add the device id of the printer to options:
+To print to a specific printer:

 ```javascript
 import { print } from "pdf-to-printer";